openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 to perform a data migration, if needed.

-Edge devices are usually resource constrained, however to provide ability of rolling back, backup of MicroShift data will be kept per ostree deployment existing on the device.
+Edge devices are usually resource constrained, however to provide ability of rolling back, backup of MicroShift data will be kept per ostree commit existing on the device.

 ### Phases of execution